sreshtakkkk/Clinical-Trial-Likelihood/README.md

-# 🧬 Predictive Modeling for Clinical-Trial Success Likelihood Using Machine Learnin
+# 🧬 Predictive Modeling for Clinical-Trial Success Likelihood Using Machine Learning

 A production-grade, full-stack ML system for predicting the success likelihood of clinical trials using multi-modal data including NLP text analysis, molecular SMILES features, and structured clinical metadata.